 Karl Lagerfeld imported Ancient Greece into Paris for his Chanel cruise show on Wednesday, as he reminded fashion and its surrounding world to “go back to go forward”.

 He chose to comment through show notes, which were more direct than your usual Lagerfeld runway scribbles.
 "I'm suggesting going back to go forward," he explained.
 "To create the future, you have to pay attention to the past."
-Sitting there in the temple ruins and decapitated caryatids - a set created by Etienne Russo - there was a whiff of destruction to it all: a melancholic sense of decadence in memoriam to "an ideal Greece," as the show notes stated, long gone.
-Lagerfeld romanticised the idea of that civilisation as a breathing space enabled by freedom of movement, a sentiment he communicated through the garments themselves but obviously also on a subliminal level.
+Sitting there in the temple ruins and decapitated caryatids — a set created by Etienne Russo — there was a whiff of destruction to it all: a melancholic sense of decadence in memoriam to "an ideal Greece," as the show notes stated, long gone.
+Lagerfeld romanticized the idea that civilization as a breathing space enabled by freedom of movement, a sentiment he communicated through the garments themselves, but obviously also on a subliminal level.
 "I see Greece as the origin of beauty and culture, where there was a wonderful freedom of movement that has since vanished," he noted.
 Ancient Greece, with Alexander's aspirations to conquer and unite the worlds, couldn't be in greater contrast to the insulate ideals of far-right nationalist Marine Le Pen, who could win the French election this weekend and trigger a Frexit to match England's vote to leave the EU last year.

 Text Anders Christian Madsen

 Images courtesy Chanel